 Cleansing the body and mind, preparing for change is the next step.
 Some cultures use a ritual bath as a symbolic cleansing of the mind and spirit.
 Others use special diets for periods and even removing all body hair.
 Various cleansing rituals focus on the candidate for learning.

 Cleansing also can be part of the home.
 Downsizing or decluttering the house is also a way of cleansing.
 You are preparing the mind by giving it space.
 Cleansing your physical area is symbolic of this action.

 Symbolic death is a concept we find in many religious traditions and spiritual rites of passages.
 It corresponds with the transformation aspect of the Hero’s Journey.
-In some ancient cultures, the candidates did not realize it was only a symbolic act, and many candidates thought they were going to die.
+In some ancient cultures, the candidates did not realize it was only a symbolic act, and many candidates thought they would die.
 It’s also a familiar hazing ritual used by secret societies.

-Some cultures used scarification, tattoos, and even dismemberment to emphasize the importance.
-This symbolic death would sign their initiation level, making them worthy and indeed committed and focused on learning.
+Some cultures used scarification, tattoos, and even dismemberment to emphasize their importance.
+This symbolic death would sign their initiation level, making them worthy and committed, and focused on learning.

 Symbolic death often represents the removal of previous beliefs and barriers.
 Because without the ability to leave them behind, we often cannot access or use spiritual technologies that require an open mind.

 Today we use comparative analysis to examine our paradigm.
 A process like this reveals our sacred ground.
 It gives us the motivation to move beyond our limitations.
 A necklace with a small trinket symbolizes this undertaking.

 The final aspect of the spiritual rite of passage is the symbolic rebirth.
 In the Hero’s Journey, this corresponds to both transformation and inspiration elements.
 We transform to live-in-spirit.
 It comes about as a direct result of applying the new spiritual technologies.
 Perception changes to the extent that one adopts to greater awareness.